-Formula to calculate the greenhouse gas emissions: GWP value of the refrigerant × Total refrigerant charge [in kg] / 1000
+Formula to calculate the quantity in CO2 equivalent tonnes: GWP value of the refrigerant × total refrigerant charge [in kg] / 1000

 Please contact your installer for more information.

 The R32 refrigerant (if applicable) in this unit is mildly flammable.
 Refer to the outdoor unit specifications for the type of refrigerant to be used.